FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 `52°33'16.9"N 13°23'55.0"E` (Bornholmer Straße 65, Berlin, Germany).
 If you have turned on all the lamps available on the device monitor page, you should be able to see data for `Lamp:001` and `Lamp:004`.

-> **Note:** Geographical queries are only available starting from version `0.5` of QuantumLeap which implements the full
+> :information_source: **Note:** Geographical queries are only available starting from version `0.5` of QuantumLeap
-> set of queries detailed in the Geographical Queries section of the
+> which implements the full set of queries detailed in the Geographical Queries section of the
 > [NGSI v2 specification](http://fiware.github.io/specifications/ngsiv2/stable/).

 #### 10 Request: